zopefoundation/persistent/docs/api/cache.rst

    The current cache implementation is intimately tied up with the persistence implementation and has internal access to the persistence state.
-The cache implementation can update the persistence state for newly created and initialized objects directly.
+The cache implementation can update the persistence state for newly created and uninitialized objects directly.

    The future persistence and cache implementations will be far more decoupled.
 The persistence implementation will only manage object